- Reunification Therapy

 Some parents are concerned the evaluation process will be stressful or traumatic for their children.
-Children are always treated respectfully (as are all participants) and every effort is made to ensure the experience is as pleasant and non-threatening for the children as possible.
+Every effort is made to ensure the experience is as pleasant and non-threatening for the children as possible.
 The form in FORMS section entitled Beginning the Process (below) has an overview that includes step-by-step instructions and what Mr. Rosen will need from the litigants and their attorneys.
 The cost for a 730 is located in the section entitled: Fees.
 If court testimony is required that would be billed separately and information on testimony is also found in the section: Fees.

 733 Report on Child Custody Evaluation